zenml-io/blog.zenml.io/_posts/2022-10-05-zenml-revamped.md

 ## 🥰 Sharing is caring

-One of the benefits of centralising through the ZenML Server means that not only can you view your own stacks, but if they are shared then you can now see and use the stacks and stack components of your team.
+One of the benefits of centralizing through the ZenML Server means that not only can you view your own stacks, but if they are shared then you can now see and use the stacks and stack components of your team.
 This keeps the barrier for collaboration low and raises the reproducibility of your work as a team.

 You can share your stacks and stack components at creation team  (`zenml stack register mystack ... --share`) or afterwards using `zenml stack share mystack`.
 In this way, a common setup might look something like this: